The view of Butler Library from the steps of Low Library

 Columbia University

-Access the vast curricular and extracurricular resources of a historic Ivy League university and study side by side with students and scholars from around the world.
-Students can take up to 12 credits across the university and enroll in dual and joint degree programs at Columbia or with external partners.
+Access the vast curricular and extracurricular resources of our historic Ivy League university.
+Satisfy your curiosity, broaden your options, and accelerate your career path.
+As a Columbia Law student, you can take up to 12 credits across the university or apply to enroll in one of our 10 dual and joint degree programs at Columbia or with external partners.

 Discover Dual and Joint Degrees